 For the operating classes requiring CCA-Energy Detect (CCA-ED), the PHY shall also indicate a medium busy condition when CCA-ED detects a channel busy condition.

-alThe start of a valid OFDM transmission at a receive level greater than or equal to the minimum modulation and coding rate sensitivity (–82 dBm for 20 MHz channel spacing, –85 dBm for 10 MHz channel spacing, and –88 dBm for 5 MHz channel spacing) shall cause CS/CCA to detect a channel busy condition with a probability > 90% within 4 µs for 20 MHz channel spacing, 8 µs for 10 MHz channel spacing, and 16 µs for 5 MHz channel spacing.
+If dot 11DynamicSensitivityControlImplemented is false, the start of a valid OFDM transmission at a receive level greater than or equal to the minimum modulation and coding rate sensitivity (–82 dBm for 20 MHz channel spacing, –85 dBm for 10 MHz channel spacing, and –88 dBm for 5 MHz channel spacing) shall cause CS/CCA to detect a channel busy condition with a probability > 90% within 4 µs for 20 MHz channel spacing, 8 µs for 10 MHz channel spacing, and 16 µs for 5 MHz channel spacing.

 NOTE 1—CS/CCA detect time is based on finding the short sequences in the preamble, so when TSYM doubles, so does CS/CCA detect time.